wildpeaches/wildpeaches/src/_content/posts/2020-12-30-put-another-kenken-on-the-barbie.md

 And now it's time to present the revised list of things you absolutely don't want to do:

-* #3 Play endless games of KenKen
+1. Play endless games of KenKen
-* #2 Learn number theory
+1. Learn number theory

-and the winner is
+1. Writing an editor/debugger for PARI/GP.

-* #1 Writing an editor/debugger for PARI/GP.
+{reversed}

+We have a winner.
 Let me know when it's ready.